Design TeamJoão Lúcio Lopes, Gemma Vila, Paulo Gouveia, Rui Fortes, Vitor Coutinho Lopes

 Structural EngineerCarlos Baptista

-From the architect.
+Text description provided by the architects.
 New Aveiro Train Station – Interface - includes a variety of urban complementary interventions:

 -The construction of an underground passage that provides a new link/transition between the east and west sides of the city;